 Cashier skills vary from place to place, but the basic ones remain the same.
 Besides, employers know and often encourage job applicants with no previous cashier experience, so certain knowledge like operating the software and other equipment can be taught in the course of a short training directly on the job.
 You need to know what the employer will be expecting of you and how to describe cashier on resume, so here are the most common cashier skills:

 - basic knowledge of PC and willingness to work with technical equipment;

 - attentiveness and ability to focus on details;

 - ability to stand or sit for long periods of time.

 While in many cases no specific education degree is necessary for fulfilling the cashier duties, most employers will welcome those candidates who at least have a high school diploma.
 So, it is highly preferable to mention education in your resume, even if the job description doesn’t.
-To help you figure out how to write a resume with no experience, we have prepared an article on that with clear explanations and insightful tips, so just follow the link.

 If this is not going to be the first place for you as a cashier, you need to know relevant keywords to put on your resume to increase your chances and prove you are familiar with this job.
 In addition to the skills listed above, you may list the following:

 - knowledge of using price scanners, cash registers, a POS system, etc.;